JPS-Saahil/-Security-Information-and-Event-Management-SIEM-/README.md

-📄 Security Information and Event Management (SIEM) Abstract
-This project focuses on the development and evaluation of machine learning models for classifying the legitimacy of software applications based on their static attributes.
-The primary objective is to enhance cybersecurity defenses by leveraging static analysis and machine learning methodologies to detect potential malware, while maintaining a low false positive rate and high detection accuracy.
-Classification models such as Random Forest, K-Nearest Neighbors (KNN), and XGBoost have been implemented and compared to identify the most effective approach.

-Key Features
-Static Malware Analysis without executing files.

-Machine Learning-based Classification (Random Forest, KNN, XGBoost).

-Dimensionality Reduction through Principal Component Analysis (PCA).

-Cross-Validation (15-Fold) to ensure robust and generalizable models.

-Visualization of feature space, variance, and model performance using Plotly and Matplotlib.

-Performance Metrics: Accuracy, Precision, Recall, F1-Score, ROC-AUC.

-Technologies Used
-Python 3.10+

-Libraries:
-scikit-learn, XGBoost, Pandas, NumPy, Matplotlib, Plotly

-Hardware Used:
-AMD Ryzen 5700U, Intel i7 11th/12th Gen, NVIDIA RTX 3050/4060 GPUs.

-Dataset
-Collected from malware repositories such as VirusTotal.

-Features used:

-Name (application identifier)

-MD5 (hash for integrity verification)

-SizeOfCode

-Legitimate (binary classification label)

-Project Workflow
-Data Preprocessing

-Duplicate removal, missing value imputation.

-One-Hot Encoding for categorical features.

-Standardization and normalization of numerical features.

-Feature Selection

-Using Extra Trees Classifier for identifying significant features.

-Model Training

-Random Forest Classifier

-K-Nearest Neighbors (KNN)

-XGBoost Classifier

-Dimensionality Reduction

-Principal Component Analysis (PCA) to retain maximum variance with fewer dimensions.

-Model Evaluation

-Metrics: Accuracy, Precision, Recall, F1-Score, ROC-AUC.

-15-Fold Cross-Validation.

-Visualization

-2D/3D Scatter plots of PCA-reduced features.

-Explained Variance Ratio plot.

-ROC Curve analysis.

-Results
-Random Forest achieved the highest classification accuracy.

-XGBoost closely followed in performance.

-KNN displayed reasonable results but was relatively less effective.

-PCA significantly improved model efficiency and clarity of data patterns.

-Cross-validation demonstrated model robustness and generalization capability.

-Performance Highlights:

-Model	Accuracy (%)	F1-Score (%)
-Random Forest	99.84	99.70
-XGBoost	98.50	97.60
-K-Nearest Neighbors (KNN)	93.80	92.10
-System Design Overview
-Input: Static attributes of software applications (size, name, MD5 hash).

-Preprocessing: Encoding, scaling, cleaning.

-Training: Application of machine learning models.

-Dimensionality Reduction: PCA.

-Prediction: Software classified as legitimate or malicious.

-Visualization: Interactive and static graphs to support analysis.

-Conclusion
-The project successfully demonstrates that static analysis combined with machine learning models can effectively distinguish between malicious and legitimate software.
-The use of PCA and robust validation practices greatly enhanced model accuracy and computational efficiency, offering a promising pathway towards real-world malware detection systems.

-Future Scope
-Development of a Graphical User Interface (GUI) for wider usability.

-Integration with Network Security Systems for real-time threat detection.

-Sequence-based malware scanning for detecting evolving threat patterns.

-Linux porting to extend cross-platform compatibility.

-Continuous model enhancement through hyperparameter tuning and external threat intelligence integration.

-Credits
-Team Members:

-JPS Saahil (21052423)

-Aditya Pandey (21052471)

-Jatin Pathak (21052422)
+# Security Information and Event Management (SIEM)

+## Abstract
+This project focuses on the development and evaluation of machine learning models aimed at classifying the legitimacy of software applications based on their static attributes.
+The primary objective is to enhance cybersecurity defenses by leveraging static analysis combined with machine learning techniques to detect potential malware while maintaining a low false positive rate and high detection accuracy.
+The classification models implemented include Random Forest, K-Nearest Neighbors (KNN), and XGBoost, which have been compared to determine the most effective approach.

+## Key Features
+- **Static Malware Analysis**: Malware detection is performed without executing files.
+- **Machine Learning-based Classification**: Utilizes Random Forest, KNN, and XGBoost models for classification tasks.
+- **Dimensionality Reduction**: Implements Principal Component Analysis (PCA) to reduce the feature space while retaining maximum variance.
+- **Cross-Validation**: 15-Fold Cross-Validation is employed to ensure robust and generalizable model performance.
+- **Visualization**: Interactive visualizations of feature space, variance, and model performance using Plotly and Matplotlib.
+- **Performance Metrics**: Evaluation of models using Accuracy, Precision, Recall, F1-Score, and ROC-AUC.

+## Technologies Used
+- **Programming Language**: Python 3.10+
+- **Libraries**:
+  - scikit-learn
+  - XGBoost
+  - Pandas
+  - NumPy
+  - Matplotlib
+  - Plotly
+- **Hardware**:
+  - AMD Ryzen 5700U
+  - Intel i7 11th/12th Gen
+  - NVIDIA RTX 3050/4060 GPUs

+## Dataset
+The dataset is collected from various malware repositories, including VirusTotal.
+The following features are used for analysis:
+- **Name**: Application identifier.
+- **MD5**: Hash for integrity verification.
+- **SizeOfCode**: Size of the executable code.
+- **Legitimate**: Binary classification label indicating whether the software is legitimate or malicious.

+## Project Workflow

+### 1. Data Preprocessing
+- **Duplicate Removal**: Eliminating redundant data entries.
+- **Missing Value Imputation**: Handling missing values in the dataset.
+- **One-Hot Encoding**: Encoding categorical variables.
+- **Feature Standardization & Normalization**: Ensuring numerical features are on the same scale.

+### 2. Feature Selection
+- **Extra Trees Classifier**: Used to identify the most significant features contributing to classification.

+### 3. Model Training
+- **Random Forest Classifier**
+- **K-Nearest Neighbors (KNN)**
+- **XGBoost Classifier**

+### 4. Dimensionality Reduction
+- **Principal Component Analysis (PCA)**: Reduces the feature space while retaining maximum variance for model efficiency.

+### 5. Model Evaluation
+- **Performance Metrics**: Accuracy, Precision, Recall, F1-Score, ROC-AUC.
+- **Cross-Validation**: 15-Fold Cross-Validation to ensure model robustness.

+### 6. Visualization
+- **2D/3D Scatter Plots**: Visualizing PCA-reduced feature space.
+- **Explained Variance Ratio Plot**: Visualizing the contribution of each principal component.
+- **ROC Curve Analysis**: Evaluating model performance across various thresholds.

+## Results
+- **Random Forest**: Achieved the highest classification accuracy.
+  - **Accuracy**: 99.84%
+  - **F1-Score**: 99.70%
+- **XGBoost**: Close performance to Random Forest.
+  - **Accuracy**: 98.50%
+  - **F1-Score**: 97.60%
+- **K-Nearest Neighbors (KNN)**: Showed reasonable results, but was less effective compared to the other models.
+  - **Accuracy**: 93.80%
+  - **F1-Score**: 92.10%
+- **PCA**: Significantly improved model efficiency and clarity of data patterns.
+- **Cross-Validation**: Demonstrated model robustness and generalization capability.

+## System Design Overview

+### Input
+- Static attributes of software applications, such as name, size, and MD5 hash.

+### Preprocessing
+- Encoding, scaling, and cleaning of features.

+### Training
+- Application of machine learning classifiers (Random Forest, KNN, XGBoost).

+### Dimensionality Reduction
+- PCA to retain maximum variance with fewer dimensions.

+### Prediction
+- Classification of software as legitimate or malicious.

+### Visualization
+- Static and interactive graphs to support data analysis and model evaluation.

+## Conclusion
+This project demonstrates the effective use of static analysis combined with machine learning models to distinguish between legitimate and malicious software applications.
+The use of PCA and robust validation practices significantly enhanced both model accuracy and computational efficiency, offering a promising pathway for real-world malware detection systems.

+## Future Scope
+- **GUI Development**: Building a graphical user interface (GUI) for broader usability.
+- **Real-Time Threat Detection**: Integration with network security systems to enable real-time malware detection.
+- **Cross-Platform Compatibility**: Porting the tool to Linux to extend its compatibility.
+- **Sequence-Based Malware Scanning**: Implementing sequence-based methods to detect evolving threat patterns.
+- **Continuous Model Enhancement**: Enhancing the model through hyperparameter tuning and incorporating external threat intelligence sources.

+## Credits
+- **JPS Saahil (21052423)**
+- **Aditya Pandey (21052471)**
+- **Jatin Pathak (21052422)**